Updated June 2, 2026

 Live retrieval systems powering ChatGPT search, Perplexity, and Gemini operate like high-frequency search crawlers with a tiered priority model.
 Domains with massive traffic, high backlink authority, strong E-E-A-T signals, and established track records of quality content are placed in the highest-priority crawl tier.
 These domains are fetched continuously — sometimes multiple times per hour — because the retrieval system has learned that they produce high-value, frequently updated content worth indexing in real time.

-Forbes, Fortune, Harvard Business Review, Fast Company, Wired, and comparable Tier 1 outlets sit at the top of this hierarchy.
-When a new article goes live on Forbes, the retrieval pipeline detects and processes it within minutes, not hours.
-Content on a company blog with modest traffic and limited inbound links may be checked weekly — or may fall below the threshold that triggers any regular crawl at all by AI retrieval systems specifically.
+Forbes, Fortune, Harvard Business Review, Fast Company, Wired, and comparable high-authority outlets tend to sit near the top of this hierarchy.
+When a new article goes live on a major outlet, the retrieval pipeline often detects and processes it within hours rather than days.
+Content on a company blog with modest traffic and limited inbound links may be checked far less frequently — and lower-authority domains can wait considerably longer to be picked up by AI retrieval systems.

 The Domain Authority Signal Is Not Negotiable